-Further, pareave the right to inspect, upon request, a survey or evaluation created by a third party before the survey/evaluation is administered or distributed by the school to the student.
+Further, a parent has the right to inspect, upon request, a survey or evaluation created by a third party before the survey/evaluation is administered or distributed by the school to the student.
 The parent will have access to the survey/evaluation within a reasonable period of time after the request is received by the building principal.